ntpa/banking/README.md

 > If you do not desire back-end support, please use *"NOTABLE" for your <table_name>*, and the application will skip database operations.

 Please stay tuned.
-If you wish to contribute, or recommend implementations please do not hesitate to reach out!
+If you wish to contribute, or recommend implementations(especially if you can recommend a better name for the project) please do not hesitate to reach out!

 ***This application is not endorsed by Capital One***